zhuangx15/ICAvar/README.md

 script_example_code_test_all_steps.m provides an example of running all four steps with sample_dataset\covid_test_data.mat <br>

 Results reported in Zhuang et al., 2024 were produced using sample_dataset\Yf_all_ivar_variant_sep21_nov23_50xcoverage_gt_80_vRefine_vNoDup_github.mat

+## Running with different sets of SARS-CoV-2 Variants of interests
+Follow instructions under:　other_Dependence\prepare_VoC_references_for_annotation